BryceMehring/GameEngine/README.md

 To run a game, the command line argument must be set to name of the Game Project that the Game Engine should load first.

+When creating an out of source game plugin, copy or use symbolic links to link the game plugin module into GameEngine/bin.

 ==========

-The compiled output will be located in source in a directory called bin.
-How the github folder should look on windows:
+The compiled output will be located in source in GameEngine/bin How the github folder should look on windows:

-`GameEngine/ - this is the root of the repo
+GameEngine/ - this is the root of the repo

 glfw/